roddhjav/apparmor.d/docs/security/architecture.md

 !!! warning

     This security architecture is still a work in progress.
-Comments and feedbacks are welcome.
+Comments and feedback are welcome.
 [Discuss it on Github](https://github.com/roddhjav/apparmor.d/discussions/1013)

 ## Preliminaries